impopular-guy/eseprep/docs/eletromagnetics/timevarying.md

 $$

 - a field can only be electric or magnetic of it can satisfy corresponding  maxwell's equation
-- above eqns are for static field.
+- above equations are for static field.
 The divergence equations remain same but the curl equations change for time-varying fields.

 ## Faraday's Law of Induction